Radical Governments of Chile: González Videla (1946-1952)

 For the second times in five years, a presidential election was held on September 4, 1946, opposing the Radical candidate Gabriel González Videla to the physician Eduardo Cruz-Coke as representative of the Conservative Party, Bernardo Ibáñez for the Socialist Party and Fernando Alessandri Rodríguez for the Liberal Party.
 The Radicals, who had chosen as candidate a member of its left-wing, did not succeed in reviving the Democratic Alliance left-wings' coalition, as the Socialist Party decided to go alone for the elections.
 However, the Radicals did ally themselves with the Communists, the poet and Communist senator Pablo Neruda leading González's electoral campaign.

 Commemorative stamp on the Declaration on the Antártica Chilena Province.

 González was elected with 40% of the votes against 29% for the conservative candidate, Cruz Coke, and 27% for the liberal candidate Alessandri Rodríguez.
 Since González did not reach the necessary 50%, he had to be confirmed by Congress.
 He was duly confirmed on October 24 that year, following various negotiations between the parties, which led to the creation of a composite cabinet, including liberals, radicals and communists.

 Once in the presidency, González had a fallout with the communists.
 Following the municipal elections, during which the Communist Party highly increased its representation, the PCC demanded more cabinet seats, which González refused to grant.
 On the other hand, afraid of the successes of the PCC, the Liberal Party withdrew from the cabinet.
 In June 1947, incidents during a strike affecting the public transports in Santiago led to several casualties and the proclamation of a state of siege in the capital.
 In August and October 1947, various strikes struck the carbon mines in the South, jeopardizing the government.
 Finally, President González's travel to the region succeeded in bringing back tranquility.
 A few days afterwards, the miners of Chuquicamata initiated another strike, prompting González to make increasing use of emergency laws.

-Finally, under the pressure of the United States, González enacted a Law of Permanent Defense of the Democracy (Ley de Defensa Permanente de la Democracia, aka known as Cursed Law, Ley Maldita) which outlawed the Communist Party and banned more than 20,000 persons from the electoral lists.
+Finally, under the pressure of the United States, González enacted a Law of Permanent Defense of the Democracy (Ley de Defensa Permanente de la Democracia, known as Cursed Law, Ley Maldita) which outlawed the Communist Party and banned more than 20,000 persons from the electoral lists.
 The detention center in Pisagua, used during Ibañez's dictatorship (and which would also be used during Pinochet's dictatorship), was re-opened to imprison Communists, Anarchists and revolutionaries, although no detainee was executed this time.
 Prominent Communists, such as the senator Pablo Neruda, fled into exile.
 He also broke relations with the Soviet Union and Warsaw Pact states.
 A pro-communist miners' strike in Lota was brutally suppressed.
 Demonstrations against what the communists called la ley maldita ("the damned law") led to the declaration of martial law, but were successfully repressed.